AmplitudeAudio/doc-sdk/docs/project/switch-container.md

 ---
 title: Switch Container
-description: A switch container is a special container sound object that automatically play or schedule sounds when a specific switch changes his state.
+description: A switch container is a special container sound object that automatically plays or schedules sounds when a specific switch changes its state.
 ---

-A switch container is a special container sound object that automatically play or schedule sounds when a specific [Switch] changes his state.
+A switch container is a special container sound object that automatically plays or schedules sounds when a specific [Switch] changes its state.

 !!! info
     The flatbuffers schema of this file can be found [here](https://github.com/AmplitudeAudio/sdk/blob/main/schemas/switch_container_definition.fbs).